smartdataHQ/cxs/README.md

-# Quick Lookup and Context Suite Deployment
+# CXS Platform GitOps Deployment

 This repository contains the configuration for our Kubernetes clusters and the services that run on them.
 We utilize a GitOps approach, where this repository is the single source of truth for our infrastructure and application deployments.

 ## Project Purpose and Architecture

-The primary purpose of this project is to manage the deployment and configuration of the **Quick Lookup and Context Suite** applications and their associated backend services.
+The primary purpose of this project is to manage the deployment and configuration of platform solutions and their associated backend services.
 Our architecture relies on the following key technologies:

 *   **Kubernetes:** An open-source system for automating deployment, scaling, and management of containerized applications.
 *   **Rancher:** A platform for managing multiple Kubernetes clusters.
 We use Rancher to oversee all our clusters, regardless of the underlying cloud provider.